vuhcl/poke-env/README.md

 ```
 pip install -r requirements.txt
 pip install -r requirements-dev.txt
-**EDIT: for this fork, we recommend that you 'pip install -r requirements-clean.txt'**
 ```
+**EDIT: for this fork, we recommend that you 'pip install -r requirements-clean.txt' instead of the commands above**

 ## Acknowledgements